Prequel: primitive recursion driven; general recursion powered.

 Figure out the relation between the input and the expected result in this inductive programming game.

-Write and test your hypothesis using this Prequel programming laboratory.
+Write and test hypothesis using this Prequel programming laboratory.

 Play code golf on average instructions executed.